 Students reported their healthy food intake, including fruit and vegetable consumption, on a daily and weekly basis; before they started the program; and again once it was complete.

 While researchers noted some improvements in healthy eating among students who received the cafeteria intervention, they found a larger improvement among the children who received both the classroom education program and the cafeteria changes.
-Students in that group reported eating more fruits and vegetables and enjoying foods such as whole grain pasta, Grutzmacher said.
+Students in that group reported eating more fruits and vegetables and enjoying foods such as whole grain pasta, Stephanie says.

-The findings support the researchers’ belief that programs that address both individual and environmental factors may be most effective in improving children’s diets, she said.
+The findings support the researchers’ belief that programs that address both individual and environmental factors may be most effective in improving children’s diets, she says.

-“Vegetable consumption typically declines over time in school cafeterias,” Grutzmacher said.
+“Vegetable consumption typically declines over time in school cafeterias,” Stephanie says.
 “It is pretty rare to find kids who are still choosing vegetables by the fifth grade.
 With this program, we saw an increase in vegetable consumption among these kids.

 “We need more research but we think that integrating these approaches is a good idea.”

 The findings are particularly valuable for low-income schools where children rely on school breakfast and lunch each day.
-Those children often have less opportunity to try new foods or eat a diet with a wide variety of fruits or vegetables, Grutzmacher said, and the school cafeteria plays a special role in helping to expose them to new fruits, vegetables and whole grain foods.
+Those children often have less opportunity to try new foods or eat a diet with a wide variety of fruits or vegetables, Stephanie says, and the school cafeteria plays a special role in helping to expose them to new fruits, vegetables and whole grain foods.

-“If I could get every school to make one change, I would encourage them to offer tasting opportunities, so kids have a chance to try some new healthy food items and new recipes,” Grutzmacher said.
+“If I could get every school to make one change, I would encourage them to offer tasting opportunities, so kids have a chance to try some new healthy food items and new recipes,” Stephanie says.
 “And I would give the kids a chance to vote on them, so they have a say in what ends up on their menus.”